-Attention now moved to the Kīngitanga pā at Rangiriri, on the eastern side of the Waikato River and fringed by swamp and Lake Waikare.
+Attention now moved to the Kīngitanga fighting pā at Rangiriri, on the eastern side of the Waikato River and fringed by swamp and Lake Waikare.
 The pā comprised massive earthworks dug into a ridge.
 Some of the 500 defenders were concealed in forward rifle pits.
-On 20 November 1863, the British army assembled a land force of 850 men with three field guns supported by cannon aboard the Pioneer and Avon.
-Following a two-hour bombardment, Lieutenant-General Duncan Cameron launched a frontal assault on the pā.
-Māori in the forward rifle pits were quickly overrun, but the main parapets held firm.
-Intense fighting occurred in the forward trenches, but the British could not break through the parapets.
-Cameron then ordered a retreat.
+On 20 November 1863, the British assembled a land force of 850 men with three field guns supported by cannon aboard Pioneer and Avon.
+Following a two-hour bombardment, Lieutenant-General Duncan Cameron ordered a frontal assault on the pā.
+Māori in the forward rifle pits were quickly overrun, but the main redoubt held firm.
+Intense fighting occurred in the forward trenches, but the British could not scale the parapets.
+Cameron ordered a retreat.

 Three more assaults on the main redoubt were also repulsed.
-However, assault forces landing to the rear occupied the rifle pits and trenches, blocking the main line of retreat and preventing the reinforcement of the pā during the night, though many defenders escaped to safety.
+However, assault forces landing in the rear occupied the rifle pits and trenches, blocking the main line of retreat and preventing reinforcement of the pā during the night, though many defenders escaped to safety.

 Āke, āke, āke!

-With Rewi’s people suffering heavy casualties, and with a British incursion into the pā seeming imminent, Māori decided to abandon the pā and fight their way through the cordon of British troops.
-On the afternoon of 2 April the defenders of Ōrākau crossed the south-eastern parapet in a tight group, moving quickly towards the refuge of nearby swamps.
+With Rewi’s people suffering heavy casualties, and with a British incursion into the pā seeming imminent, Māori decided to abandon the pā and fight their way through the cordon of troops.
+On the afternoon of 2 April the defenders of Ōrākau crossed the south-eastern parapet in a tight group and moved quickly towards nearby swamps.
 The British rushed into the pā and fired on the retreating Māori.

 Seventeen Europeans and up to 160 Māori were killed during the Ōrākau engagement, most of the Māori during the escape.
 It was the greatest loss of life in one battle of the wars.
-Whilst the battle ended in a clear victory for the British, it involved only a fraction of the Māori King’s forces.
+Whilst the battle ended in a clear victory for the British, it involved only a fraction of the Māori king’s forces.
 After Ōrākau, the Kīngitanga withdrew behind a defensive line along the Pūniu River.
-With its work done, and unwilling to pursue the king’s forces into Ngāti Maniapoto territory, the British army returned to Auckland.
+With their work done, and unwilling to pursue the king’s forces into Ngāti Maniapoto territory, the British troops returned to Auckland.